Our Review Process

 What is the DASH Diet?

-Dietary Approaches to Stop Hypertension (DASH) is an acronym for Dietary Approaches.
+Full form of DASH diet is Dietary Approaches to Stop Hypertension (DASH).
 The DASH diet is a healthy eating plan which can help with high blood pressure management and prevention (hypertension).
 The DASH eating plan emphasizes foods high in potassium, calcium, magnesium, fibre, and protein while low in saturated fat, total fat, cholesterol, and sodium.
 The DASH dietary pattern recommends whole grains, low-fat or fat-free products, fruits, vegetables, chicken, fish, and nuts.
 Banned foods include fatty meats, full-fat dairy products, tropical oils (such as coconut, palm, and palm kernel oils), sweets, and sugar-sweetened beverages.
 Read more to know about diet for diabetes.

 How does the DASH Diet help with Prediabetes?

 There are many diets on the market that claim to be the best prediabetes diet.
 The truth is that each one has its own set of benefits and drawbacks.
 If you want to begin a diet, you need first to learn about your options.
 All of this should be taken into account before making any decisions.
-Here you'll find some of the best dash diets for prediabetes.
+Here you'll find some of the best diet plan for hypertension and for prediabetes.
 This is to help you make an educated decision on which one will best meet your requirements.
 The DASH diet establishes dietary goals for each day and week.
 The daily calorie requirements determine the number of servings people should consume.

 The following are the recommended portions from every food group for the 2,000-calorie-per-day DASH diet: